aHapBean/Machine-Learning-IC-Design-project/README.md

 > - GCN + GAT (EnhancedGCN)
 > - Deeper GCN + GAT (DeeperEnhancedGCN)

-*the `concat` operation is adopted by default in the model.
+*The `concat` operation is adopted by default in the model.